Information, advice and support for carers

 If you are looking after someone in Derbyshire there are a range of local services that offer information, advice and support.

-This website has been designed with the aim of helping carers living in Derbyshire to find reliable, up-to-date information and details of support services for carers as well as being a source of general advice.
+This website has been designed with the aim of helping carers living in Derbyshire to find reliable, up-to-date information and details of support services for carers.

-The searchable Carers Directory includes details of carer support groups throughout the county, information services, services to help you get a break, counselling services, social activities and much more.
+The searchable Carers Directory includes details of carer support groups throughout the county, information services, services to help you get a break, dementia support, social activities and much more.